leandromineti/ds-ephemeralization/README.md

 ![](ds-diagram.png)

 The four basic concerns of the data scientist are data wrangling, feature engineering, modeling and reporting results.
-Let's focus our attention to the central ones: feature engineering and modeling.
+Let's focus our attention on the central ones: feature engineering and modeling.
 I will not dive into the tools you we use to accomplish these tasks, but some basic cloud infraestructure knowledge, [version control](https://git-scm.com/), [ssh](https://en.wikipedia.org/wiki/Secure_Shell), and a [programming language](https://www.python.org/) can get us pretty far.